seaRecord/srv-config/nginx.md

 ## Usage

-You can add filePath of site into `nginx.conf`
+You can add filePath of site into `nginx.conf`, default is under the file: `conf.d`

 ```
 include /etc/nginx/site/*;